-- 6. Click OK to reboot the Skype for Business phone. - 7.
-Connect the phone to the 802.1X-enabled network after reboot.

-Note

-If the Pass-thru mode is available on your new phone, you can select the Pass-thru mode from the pull-down list of DOT1XSTAT Options via web user interface.
+- 6. Click OK to reboot the phone. - 7.
+Connect the phone to the 802.1X-enabled network after reboot. - Note If the Pass-thru mode is available on your new phone, you can select the Pass-thru mode from the pull-down list of DOT1XSTAT Options via web user interface.

-Configuring 802.1X via phone user interface
+Configuring 802.1X via Phone User Interface